 The more programs we add into our tool palette and workfklow, the less control we have over changes, the more chaotic the upkeep of these images become and the less time we have for actual designing.

-Case 1: Simple floor plans and section
+Case 1: Simple floor plans and sections

-Revit = Final Image
+Revit = Final Image!

 Revit + Photoshop = Final Image